 - Rural Scholars Program: a curriculum designed to offer lectures, mentoring and clinical programs to medical students interested in rural practice

 - Summer Community Program: a summer session for second-year medical students that exposes them to different rural medicine opportunities

 - Rural Clerkship Program: an opportunity for third-year medical students to complete up to three clerkships at rural hospitals

-- Rural Track Elective Program: an opportunity for fourth-year medical students to complete electives in rural, community-based settings
+- Rural Scholars Elective Program: an opportunity for fourth-year medical students to complete electives in rural, community-based settings

-Another key component of the Rural Track Pipeline funding will support rural hospitals that serve as training locations for medical school students.
+Another key component of the Rural Scholars funding will support rural hospitals that serve as training locations for medical school students.
 The grant will provide each site an additional stipend for hosting and mentoring students while also offering additional opportunities for faculty training through a statewide development conference.

 “It’s extremely difficult financially for rural hospitals to train medical students, especially when you consider the cost of lost clinic time,” Kathleen Quinn, PhD, principal investigator and associate dean for rural health at the MU School of Medicine.
 “This grant will make it possible for rural doctors to bring the students in and not only teach them, but also talk with them about rural medicine and the resources available in a rural community.
 The physicians and students will have time for more meaningful interactions thanks to this grant.”

 A second federal grant worth nearly $750,000 will fund development of a new rural scholars residency in Sedalia, where selected candidates will spend their first year in Columbia and the last two years of training at Bothwell Regional Health Center.